What Is Vision Therapy?

 - Eyestrain or headaches with schoolwork or computer use

 - Difficulty with reading comprehension

 - Fidgeting and squirming in the chair

 Help Your Child Reach Their Potential With Vision Therapy

 At Vision Therapy at Vision Professionals we use a holistic approach to vision care.
 In addition to the usual eye exam, we also test the entire visual system (functional vision exam) to check that it has the developmental maturity, strength, and stamina to function optimally throughout the visual tasks performed on a daily basis.

 Once we identify any vulnerable areas within the visual system that could interfere with reading and learning, we develop an effective vision therapy regimen made of individually-tailored eye exercises made to improve visual functions and retrain the brain to interpret visual input more accurately.

-Contact Vision Therapy at Vision Professionals today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.
+Contact Vision Therapy at Vision Professionals in Columbus today for a functional eye exam, or visit us with your concerns regarding your child’s vision, and we’ll be sure to find the best way to treat his or her visual problems.